Skip navigation

 • Cervix

-Smoking also leads to lung problems, such as emphysema and chronic bronchitis.
+Smoking leads to lung problems, such as emphysema and chronic bronchitis.
 Smoking also makes asthma harder to control.

 Some smokers switch to smokeless tobacco instead of quitting tobacco completely.
 But using smokeless tobacco still carries health risks, such as: